pauwell/tiny-templates-js/README.md

 ```

 <p>As you can see we use traditional html with a few "extras".</p>
 <p>First of all it is embedded in a script-tag that uses <code>text/html</code> as its type.
-This way the code inside it
+This way the code between the
-gets ignored by the Browser and we are able to run it through the engine before adding it to the DOM.</p>
+script-tags gets ignored by the Browser and we are able to modify it before adding it to the DOM.</p>

-<p>Inside the script tag there has to be exactly one root-node that contains all others.
+<p>Inside the script tag there must be one root-node that contains all others.
 In our example that is
-the div container with the id <var>example-content</var>.
+the div container with the class-name <var>example-content</var>.
 All other components must be wrapped inside it.</p>

-<p>Another thing you might notice are the double curly braces inside the h1 tag with <var>name</var> written inside.
+<p>Another thing you might notice are the double curly braces between the h1 tags with <var>name</var> written inside.
 Everything that is written inside these double curly braces gets evaluated as javascript.
 But then why is writing
 just <var>name</var> considered valid javascript?
 To explain that I think its best to just show you the order in which the
 content inside the braces is getting parsed and evaluated:</p>